-Dr. Daniel Westreich is an associate professor of epidemiology at the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
-He received his PhD in epidemiology from UNC-Chapel Hill, where he was the recipient of the Bernard G. Greenberg Award for Excellence in Doctoral Research.
+Dr. Daniel Westreich is a professor of epidemiology at the University of North Carolina at Chapel Hill's Gillings School of Global Public Health.
+He received his PhD in epidemiology from UNC-Chapel Hill in 2008.

-His research investigates the intersection of HIV with women’s reproductive health.
-This work has elucidated relationships between pregnancy and response to antiretroviral therapy and clarified methodology for studying the potential impact of hormonal contraception on acquisition of HIV.
-He also studies the intersection of HIV and chronic disease.
+Substantively, his research investigates the intersection of HIV with reproductive health.
+This work has elucidated relationships between pregnancy and response to antiretroviral therapy, clarified methodology for studying the potential impact of hormonal contraception on acquisition of HIV.
+He is currently a PI of the STAR Cohort of reproductive-age HIV-positive and -negative women, and a co-investigator on the MACS-WIHS Combined Cohort Study.
+He also studies issues related to COVID-19, and the intersection of HIV and chronic disease.

 Honors and AwardsNIH New Innovator Award

 - HIV and women's reproductive health